scipy-conference/scipy_proceedings/papers/111_lu/paper.rst

-The success in the POD was touted in the local news media :cite:`knsd` :cite:`kpbs` and caught the attention of the State of California who asked WestPACE's sister organization the Gary and Mary West Health Institute to develop a playbook for the deploying a pop-up (POD) :cite:`pod`.
+The success in the POD was touted in the local news media :cite:`knsd` :cite:`kpbs` and caught the attention of the State of California who asked WestPACE's sister organization the Gary and Mary West Health Institute to develop a playbook for the deploying a pop-up POD :cite:`pod`.

-This paper gives a little more background in the effort.
+This paper gives a little more background of the effort.
 Next the overall infrastructure and information flow is descried.
 Finally, a very detailed discussion on the use of python and the :code:`PDFrw` library to address a major bottleneck and volunteer pain point.